hallard/LoRasPI/README.md

 - Placement for choosing single Wire, SMA or u-FL Antenna type
 - 2 x LED LED for visual indication

+**New in Version 1.1**

+- Reduced board width so it can be soldered on 2x40 pins connector to expose other GPIOs
+- Added DIO1 and DIO2 ORed with DIO0 and 1N4148 diode to conform LIMC stack
+- Better ground plane isolation
+- Added some via on RF part

 I'm waiting now new V1.1 boards from OSHPark and PCBs.io, so I didn't fully tested V1.1 yet, I will update ASAP.

 ~~I'm waiting boards V1.0~~ Boards arrived from OSHPark, all is working as expected (V1.0). ~~so I didn't fully tested them yet, I will update ASAP~~.

 Detailed Description
 ====================